From Superradiance to Superabsorption: An Exact Treatment of Non-Markovian Cooperative Radiation: Spontaneous emission of N atoms in a resonant QED cavity

 \subsection{The maximum of the radiated intensity}

-The left-hand plot of Fig.~\ref{Fig:4} suggests that, for a fixed number of atoms, the maximum of the radiated intensity increases as the memory effects grow.
-This is the behavior observed for a large number of $\lambda$ values, as shown in Fig.~\ref{Fig:5}.
+Figure~\ref{Fig:4}\textit{a}) suggests that, for a fixed number of atoms, the maximum of the radiated intensity increases as the memory effects grow.
+This is the behavior observed for a large number of $\lambda$ values, as shown in Fig.~\ref{Fig:5}\textit{a}).
 For a fixed $N$, the maximum emitted intensity is obtained in the Tavis–Cummings limit ($\lambda \rightarrow 0$) and decreases monotonically as $\lambda$ increases.

 This result may seem paradoxical considering the following: in the Markovian approximation, the maximum of the radiated intensity increases quadratically with the number of atoms $N$ as $N\rightarrow\infty$.
 We may ask if such an asymptotic power law holds in the opposite end, i.e., in the Tavis-Cummings limit.
 In order to answer this, let us consider a set of values for the number of atoms $\left\{N_{m}\right\}_{m=1}^{m_{\rm max}}$, and their corresponding maximum intensities, $\left\{\max \left[I(N_{m})\right]\right\}_{m=1}^{m_{\rm max}}$, given $\lambda$ and $\gamma_0$.
 We define the set $\left\{\nu_{m}\right\}_{m=1}^{m_{\rm max}-1}$ as